 Want to build your own course?
 No problem.
-Prefer to use our turnkey, prebuilt course?
+Prefer to use an OLC-aligned, prebuilt course?
 Easy.
 Want to make changes throughout the semester?
 Sure.
 And you'll save time with Connect's auto-grading too.

-65%

-Less Time
+65% Less Time

 Grading